awsug/blog/content/post/know-your-aws-community-day-india-2020-speaker-swaroop-hegde.md

 title = "Know Your AWS Community Day India 2020 Speaker - Swaroop Hegde"

 +++
-Swaroop Hegde is a Co-founder at BlockVigil, USA will be speaking on "**Using Aurora Global Database for 10x Faster API**" at <time> on <date> at AWS Community Day India 2020.
+Swaroop Hegde is a Co-founder at BlockVigil, USA will be speaking on "**Using Aurora Global Database for 10x Faster API**" from 10:00 AM - 10:45 AM Track 1 on 16th October 2020 at AWS Community Day India 2020.

 [Speaker Introduction]()<Add URL>